Personal-KG-P9-Specialisation/P9/README.md

 ## Coreference Resolution

 This phase concerns the extracting chains of coreference.
-Currently, we have experiemnted with:
+Currently, we have experimented with:

 - Stanford Core NLP Coreference Resolution